scrapy/scrapy/docs/intro/tutorial.rst

 ``start_urls`` attribute of the Spider, and assigns them the ``parse`` method of the spider as their callback function.

-These Requests are scheduled, then executed, and a :class:`scrapy.http.Response` objects are returned and then fed to the spider, through the :meth:`~scrapy.spider.BaseSpider.parse` method.
+These Requests are scheduled, then executed, and a :class:`scrapy.http.Response` objects are returned and then fed back to the spider, through the :meth:`~scrapy.spider.BaseSpider.parse` method.

 Extracting Items
 ----------------